 Still’s estate consisted of the 94% of his oeuvre —825 paintings and 1,500 drawings—he had refused to sell in his lifetime, the majority of which had never been seen.
 Still’s epic will dictated that those works be could only be displayed in a newly- created museum dedicated exclusively to his art.
 His will also gave detailed instructions concerning every aspect of the proposed monument to his own greatness, including gallery size and layout, the placement of works, wall labels, and lighting.
-The terms of the bequest forbade museum from displaying works by other artists, loaning any of Still’s.
+The terms of the bequest forbade museum from displaying works by other artists and selling any of Still’s.
 Visitors to the museum would only be tolerated only if they swore to look at and think about only Still’s art, and nothing but Still’s art while on the premises.
 Gift shop, café and auditorium were expressly proscribed.

 The pictures are to be without titles of any kind.
 I want no allusions to interfere with or assist the spectator.
 Before them I want him to be on his own, and if he finds in them an imagery unkind or unpleasant or evil, let him look to the state of his own soul.